-Church Is About Going Out, Not Just Gathering In
+It’s About Going Out, Not Just Gathering Into Church Buildings

 Of course it’s great when a church is filled with enthusiastic, worshiping believers and sincere seekers.
 But filling a church building should never be the goal.

-There have been too many times in history when churches have been filled while the neighborhood around them has gone to hell—in both senses of that term.
+There have been too many times in history when church buildings have been filled while the neighborhood around them has gone to hell—in both senses of that term.